TTT1066/HP42s-DM42-Register-Browser/README.md

 Key 9 (LBL 09) clears the menu and deletes TEMPSRE, then halts execution.

 Requirements
-Compatible with HP42S and DM42 calculators.
+Compatible with Free42 and DM42 calculators.
+HP42 doesn't include DROP, so all DROP commands should be removed before using it with HP42

 No external libraries or dependencies.